 In conclusion, per-output flow merging with per-stage resequencing is much simpler to implement and has a uniform implementation cost of O(N) per switching element, across all stages of the switching fabric, so we use this architecture in the rest of the paper.
-Lucent's ATLANTA chip set [8] also uses per-output flow merging and cell distribution, but avoids resequencing because the middle stage consists of $\frac{N}{P} \times \frac{N}{P}$ bufferless crossbars, thus, it does not reorder cells.
-However, it is not clear how to scale to larger port numbers and larger port rates and still use only three stages.
+Lucent's ATLANTA chip set [8] also uses per-output flow merging and cell distribution, but avoids resequencing because the middle stage consists of $\frac{N}{P} \times \frac{N}{P}$ bufferless crossbars (where P is the number of port interfaces connected to each input module), thus, it does not reorder cells.